leifekstromclark/strike-force-heroes/README.md

 Strike Force Heroes, a Flash game sponsored by ArmorGames.com and NotDoppler.com, will be affected by this announcement.
 Therefore, Leif Clark (first initiator) wanted to make a sort of tribute to this game.

 ## Updates
+### Jul.
+29
+Pixi implementation of physics engine is well underway.

 ### Jan.
 14
 Movement related physics complete apart from edge mantling.